Skip to main content

 The left and right arrow keys on your computer's keyboard will also update the Active Question.
 This is a quick and easy shortcut to update the Active Question without having to use the mouse or click any buttons.

 Use keyboard shortcuts!
-There are lots of keyboard shortcuts peppered into the Crowdpurr platform to help you run your experiences easier.
+There are lots of keyboard shortcuts peppered into the Crowdpurr platform to help you run your experiences more easily.
 Check out this article for a quick reference to all the keyboard shortcuts available on Crowdpurr.

 Update our Poll to the Second Question